keeneyetact/retroBoard/README.md

 - Adding a real (but optional) login mechanism (Google/GitHub etc.)
 - Highlight posts where the user voted
-- Not firing onChange event on editableLabel on every keystroke

 ## Versions history